|Nutrition Facts (per serving)|

-In a large soup pot, sauté the onion and garlic in the olive oil for 3 to 5 minutes, until onions are soft.
+In a large soup pot or Dutch oven over medium-low heat, sauté the onion and garlic in the olive oil for 3 to 5 minutes, or until the onions are soft.

 Add the chopped potatoes and sauté for a few more minutes.

-Add the vegetable broth, bay leaf, and season with salt and pepper.
+Add the vegetable broth, bay leaf, salt, and pepper.
 Bring to a boil, then reduce to a slow simmer.
 Cover and allow to cook, stirring occasionally, for 20 to 25 minutes, or until the potatoes are very soft.

 Garnish with green onions and chopped fresh parsley.